mibsen/GCL/README.md

 This will print a deterministic version of the program graph

+##How to run the interpreter
+`fsi.exe Compiler.fsx <Path to source file> <Path to file with initial variables> <true or false to construct deterministic graph (false is default)>`

+This will print whether or not the program terminated, the node the program ended in and the memory of the program at the time of stoppage.
+An example output would be:

+`
+status: terminated
+Node: qFinal
+x: 13
+y: 7
+z: 0
+`

 ## Tests
 Multiple test cases are placed in the `./test/cases` folder.